paulsonkoly/calc/Readme.md

 ### Index operator

 The index operator has 2 forms: "apple" @ 1 results in "p"; "apple" @ 1:3 results in "pp".
 Indexing outside, or using a lower value for the upper index than the lower index results in index error.

-To avoid language ambiguity the index operands have to be unaryAtoms see [language BNF](#BNF).
+The precedence difference between unary operators and indexing is such that one can write expressions in a natural way without additional parenthesis.
+In the first example here indexing bind stronger, while in the second example the length operator binds stronger.
+For exact details see [BNF](#BNF).
+Note though that whitespace between : and # are required.

+    #[[1], [1,2]]@1
+    >  2
-    string = "string"
+    a = [1,2,3]
+    >  [1, 2, 3]
-    string @ 2 : #string
+    a @ 1 : #a
-    > "ring"
+    >  [2, 3]

 ### Errors